TheLukeGuy/thelukeguy/README.md

 **For contacting:** I prefer Discord or Twitter, but email works fine as well.
 My DMs are open on all platforms.

 Ich spreche Englisch und ein bisschen Deutsch (ich lerne).
-Ich möchte in Deutschland leben. :smile:
+Ich möchte in Deutschland leben. :slightly_smiling_face:

 ## :sparkles: Skills